dspeyer/dspeyer.github.io/combat/index.md

 Note: while the boring and descriptive name of this projectile is "spiked bomb", its original name was "flying incediary club for subjugating demons".

+#### Smoke

+Specially designed explosives emit smoke clouds with the radius and duration given.
+Each meter of smoke between an observer and observee gives a -10 penalty to spot checks.

 #### Sticky: X rounds

 This weapon continues to deal damage for X rounds (at the start of the turn of the character who fired it).